Unit VII. Presence

 outlined in previous units of this guidebook.
 Your choice is whether

-you think you are or have been in the past.
-It means willingness to
+that you think you are or have been in the past.
+It means willingness

-live in the present bringing forth your own deep essence in the form of presence.
+to live in the present bringing forth your own deep essence in the form

 What is